How the Income Investing Strategy Works

 - Cash reserves, often consisting of FDIC insured checking and savings accounts and/or U.S. Treasury bills, which are the only acceptable large-scale cash equivalent when absolute safety of principal is non-negotiable.
 Ideally, an income strategy portfolio will have enough cash on hand to maintain at least 3 years’ worth of payouts if the other assets stop generating dividends, interest, rents, royalties, licensing income, or other distributions.

-4. What Are the Pros and Cons of an Income Investing Strategy Portfolio?
+The Pros and Cons of an Income Investing Strategy Portfolio

 The biggest advantage of opting for an income strategy is you get more cash upfront.
 The biggest disadvantage is you forego a lot of future wealth since your holdings are sending the spare money to you, not reinvesting it for growth.
 It’s very difficult for a company like AT&T or Verizon, which is shipping most of the profit out the door in a cash dividend so fat it is more than twice that offered on the stock market as a whole, to grow as quickly as a business like Chipotle Mexican Grill, which is considerably smaller and retains its earnings to open new locations.